replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 ---
 title: What is time travel?
-description: Replay Test Suites bring time-travelling DevTools to your existing Cypress, Playwright or any other test suites
+description: Replay Test Suites bring time-traveling DevTools to your existing Cypress, Playwright or any other test suites
 ---

 Software development should feel magical, but when you’re stuck and feeling alone it does not.
 Replay restores that feeling of magic by making it easier to see and understand how software works and by making debugging faster and collaborative.